-4.6.1 CTS line
+6.6.1 CTS line

 - CTS (Clear To Send) is a signal from the radio modem to the DTE.
 It indicates when the radio modem is ready to accept more data from the DTE.
 The options for CTS line are: - Clear To Send CTS line is set active when the radio modem is ready to accept data for transmission.
 CTS will shift into inactive state during data reception, and at the end of transmission.
-CTS shifts back into active state either when reception ends or the radio modem has finished data transmission.
-CTS will also shift into inactive state when the transmit buffer is about to overflow i.e. there is more data coming in from the serial port than the radio is able to transmit. - TX buffer state CTS will shift into inactive state only if the radio modem's TX buffer is about to overflow.
+CTS shifts back into active state either when reception ends or the radio modem has finished data transmission. - TX buffer state CTS will shift into inactive state only if the radio modem's TX buffer is about to overflow.
 This typically happens when the transfer speed on the serial interface is greater than on the radio interface, and the size of transmitted messages is large.

-4.6.2 CD line
+6.6.2 CD line